StamusNetworks/suricata-4-analysts/source/smb-threat-hunting.rst

 SMB analysis in Suricata
 =========================

-Suricata supports protocol analysis and logging of all SMB  versions - SMB 1.x, SMB 2.x and SMB 3.x.
+Suricata supports protocol analysis and logging of all SMB versions like SMB 1.x, SMB 2.x and SMB 3.x.
 Since Suricata 6, SMB has been further improved including thanks to community feedback and code donation.

 .. code-block:: JSON